Jfeldman34/AF3Complex/docs/input.md

 using the `--json_path` flag followed by the path to a single JSON file containing a list of JSON objects in the input format specified below.

-You must specify the input format for the JSONS in the list of JSON objects as either `af3` or `server`, depending on whether you use the AlphaFold3 or AlphaFoldServer input formats.
+You must specify the input format for the JSONs in the list of JSON objects as either `af3` or `server`, depending on whether you use the AlphaFold3 or AlphaFold Server input formats.

 In example, would look like the following if the input was in the `af3` format.